 Green Living will assess the comprehensive energy usage of your facility to analyze the potential for improvement in various areas.
 We can customize the audit to your particular needs.
 It may be a simple walk-through to identify major problems and make basic recommendations, or we can perform a more detailed audit.
 An in-depth, exhaustive audit may include monitoring specific equipment over time, interviewing facility personnel, and reviewing the annual energy billing profile.
 We can frame energy-related measures within a business context, factoring in initial investments and rates of payback, utility demand-rate structures, and possible productivity gains to make both financial and environmental sense.

 Good daylighting cannot easily be retrofitted into an existing building.
 Unless daylighting is given attention from the early design stages, the building will not develop its full potential for optimal daylighting performance.
-Green Living can perform a computer simulation in the design phase to determine if the required brightness of 25 foot-candles is achieved in 75% of all occupied spaces.
-The model will also be used to determine light pollution if attempting SSc8: Light Pollution Reduction.
+Green Living can perform a computer simulation in the design phase to determine the amount of indoors daylight availability to comply with the credits’ requirements.

 – LEED for New Construction